wmeikle33/PawPularity-Contest/README.md

 Top participants may be invited to collaborate on implementing their solutions and creatively improve global animal welfare with their AI skills.

+# Summary

+Uses the Kaggle My Petfinder dataset Builds a pipeline to: load and analyze image data using a CNN model.

 # Quickstart

 ```